 Saving and investing for retirement isn’t always so straightforward, beginning with the question of where to save and invest: There are many different types of retirement plans, and it can be confusing to know which is right for you.

 Retirement accounts often have tax advantages as compared to saving within a “regular” savings account or investing with a brokerage account.
-There can be other benefits to using a retirement account—such as an employer match in a 401(k)—but really, it’s the tax benefits that makes them unique.
+There can be other benefits to using a retirement account—such as an employer match in a 401(k)—but really, it’s the tax benefits that make them unique.

 A discussion of the different types of retirement plans requires an understanding of that taxation, along with who establishes and uses each account, the rules of the plan, and ultimately, which type is best for you.

 There are several different types of retirement accounts, including some traditional plan types you may be familiar with as well as non-traditional options.